 Pay Monthly Flooring No Credit Check

-Homeowners with adverse history on their consumer reports often think that finding nearby finance companies that do not perform a credit check is the only way to pay monthly for their flooring project.
+Homeowners with adverse histories on their consumer reports often think that finding nearby finance companies that do not perform a credit check is the only way to pay monthly for their flooring project.
 This assumption is not valid.

 - Subprime companies specialize in lending to consumers with bad credit.
 They might consider alternative data (rental history, cell phone payments, etc.) instead of or in addition to FICO and Vantage scores.